Azzuarezh/wallet/README.md

 #### This Prototype describe basic processes on stellar blockchain
-The processes covers many function such as: get account information in stellar, send lumens/other currencies to another account and see history of transaction
+The processes cover many function such as: get account information in stellar, send lumens/other currencies to another account and see history of transaction

 #### This Prototype using React-Native